lflobo/mjson-udf/README.md

 );
 ```

-And lets insert some data in them:
+And lets insert some data in it:
 ```sql
 INSERT INTO test_table(json_1, json_2)
   VALUES